Robert Peirce (engineer): 1901–1916 : Singapore Municipal Engineer

 In 1923, the Municipal Engineer Col Pearson alleged that there are defective work on the Kallang Reservoir Dam.
 He suggested the then Municipal engineering staff (Peirce and Williams) may have colluded with the contractor to use sub-standard clay which resulted in leakage in the dam.
 There was extensive newspaper coverage over 3 days in April 1923 and discussion in the Municipal Commission.
 Peirce wrote a lengthy letter to defend the work.

 Personal life

 Peirce was married and had two daughters.
 One of his daughter died earlier in a motor accident.

 Peirce died in 1933 in Gibraltar.

 Legacy

-Three Reservoirs in Singapore are named after influential Municipal Engineers: James MacRitchie, Robert Peirce and David J. Murnane.
-Due to his many contributions, Peirce was named one of four 'Builders of Modern Singapore' in 1929 along with Farrer, Middleton and Gentle.
+Three reservoirs in Singapore are named after influential Municipal Engineers: James MacRitchie, Robert Peirce and David J. Murnane.
+Due to his many contributions, Peirce was named one of four 'Builders of Modern Singapore' in 1929 along with R. J. Farrer, W. R. C. Middleton, and Alexander Gentle.
 In addition, Peirce was recognised through the naming of Peirce Road and Peirce Hill, off Holland Road in Singapore.
+In 1994, within the vicinity of Lower Pierce Reservoir, Pierce Secondary School was established.